Anwin-akz/Pcos-Predicition-Tool/README.md

 ## 🏥 Data set
-Data set where taken as secondary source fro kaggle
+Data set where taken as secondary source from kaggle

 ## 📁 How to Run